octobercms/docs/4.x/extend/dashboards/data-sources.md

     protected function fetchData(ReportFetchData $data): ReportFetchDataResult
     {
         // Construct and return a ReportFetchDataResult object,
-        // or use the ReportDataQueryBuilder class to do the hard work.
+        // or use the ReportQueryBuilder class to do the hard work.
     }
 }
 ```